EdoardoLaGreca/scrtp/doc/v1.0-wip/protocol.md

  - Asymmetric encryption is ideal for password checking.
  - Symmetric encryption is a good compromise between privacy and performance.

+The password used for symmetric encryption is the same as the one used for authentication.

 ## Structure of packets